Open Sesame (Freddie Hubbard album)

-Open Sesame is the debut album by then 22 years old jazz trumpeter Freddie Hubbard, recorded on June 19, 1960 by Rudy Van Gelder at his studio in Englewood Cliffs, New Jersey, and released on the Blue Note label in 1960 in mono as BLP 4040 and in stereo as BST 84040.
+Open Sesame is the debut album by then-22 years old jazz trumpeter Freddie Hubbard, recorded on June 19, 1960, by Rudy Van Gelder at his studio in Englewood Cliffs, New Jersey, and released on the Blue Note label in 1960 in mono as BLP 4040 and in stereo as BST 84040.
 It features performances by Hubbard, Tina Brooks, McCoy Tyner, Sam Jones and Clifford Jarvis.
 In 1988, Capitol Records issued it on compact disc with Michael Cuscuna as reissue producer and in 2001, they released a version remastered by Rudy Van Gelder.

+Critical reception

-The Penguin Guide to Jazz has included Open Sesame as part of a selected "Core Collection," and has summarized the album as "a great Blue Note set."
-AllMusic gave it a four and a half star rating.
+The Penguin Guide to Jazz included Open Sesame as part of a selected "Core Collection," and has summarized the album as "a great Blue Note set."

-DownBeat reviewer John A. Tynan gave the album three and a half stars.
-He wrote, "There’s a youthful virility and aggressiveness in this initial album of young (22) trumpeter Hubbard and cohorts that speaks well for the future of small-group jazz".
+DownBeat reviewer John A. Tynan wrote, "There's a youthful virility and aggressiveness in this initial album of young (22) trumpeter Hubbard and cohorts that speaks well for the future of small-group jazz".